 Our tools and equipment option might come in handy if your equipment is stolen.
 We can even cover tools and equipment stolen from an unattended vehicle.

 Employers' liability cover is a legal requirement if you have any employees working for you, including volunteers or people doing work experience.
 Our insurance covers up to £10m.

 Personal accident cover offers a payout if a director or employee is injured as a result of your business.

 Why do Beauty Therapists need insurance?

-The main reason Beauty Therapists buy insurance is to protect themselves against the financial consequences of being sued by a client for negligence or malpractice.
-Common causes of legal claims against Beauty Therapists include burns from laser or hot wax treatments, and allergic reactions to chemical peels or massage oils.
-A type of insurance called Professional Treatment Risk Insurance provides this protection.
+The main reason Beauty Therapists buy insurance is to protect themselves against the financial consequences of being sued by a client for compensation if something goes wrong.
+Common causes of legal claims against Beauty Therapists include burns from hot wax treatments and allergic reactions to chemical peels or massage oils.

-Public Liability Insurance is typically included when buying Beauty Therapists' Professional Treatment Risk Insurance - this covers harm accidentally caused to a member of the public while at work.
+Public Liability Insurance covers harm accidentally caused to a member of the public while at work.
 Product Liability Insurance, meanwhile, covers harm caused by a product sold by a beauty therapist to their client.